-When Indonesia became the Guest of Honour in Frankfurt Book Fair 2015, the Ministry of Education and Culture established a national committee.
+When Indonesia became the Guest of Honour in the Frankfurt Book Fair 2015, the Ministry of Education and Culture established a national committee.
 And upon the completion of the event, The National Book Committee was established in 2016, to continue Indonesia's participation in international book fairs.

 And as an entity that represents a nation, one of the Committee's challenges is to provide a national stand that stands out in design, representing the themes and ideas a nation carries.
 It also required to assist the exhibitors to promote their books, as well as facilitating them to have business meetings there.